 If you’ve been around here for a while, you’ve heard me talk about the importance of doing SEO on your website and blog.
-But maybe you’ve found yourself wondering how do I do SEO?
+But maybe you’ve found yourself wondering how do I do SEO on my website?
 It’s not hard once someone explains it to you.
 So let’s get started.

 Whether you’re building a new website, or you already have one, you can do SEO (search engine optimization) now, and you should.
 SEO is your opportunity to tell Google what your site is about and who to show it to.
 It’s very beneficial for you.